MahmoodAyman/Git-GitHub/README.md

 This repository is a fast way to learn or review Git and GitHub.

+if you want fast access to git and github commands, you can see the folders in this repository.

 table of content:

 - [Introduction and what is Git](#introduction)